-Most insurers that provide commercial auto coverage utilize standard policy forms published by ISO.
+Most insurers that provide commercial auto coverage utilize standard policy forms published by the Insurance Services Office Inc.(ISO).
+The ISO provides statistical loss data to insurance providers as well as standardized policies and other forms.
 The backbone of the ISO Business Auto Policy is the Business Auto Coverage Form.
-This form contains key parts of the policy, including the coverages (liability and physical damage), exclusions, conditions, and definitions.
+This form contains key parts of the policy, including the coverages—liability and physical damage—exclusions, conditions, and definitions.

 Three Categories of Insureds